stx3plus1/strlx/README.md

 Valid items are: string, distro, hostname, shell, kernel, cpu, uptime, memory.

 If you have any trouble, delete the configuration file and let strlx recreate it.

+for this port do
+`nix run "github:alexzsk/strlx-port-for-nix" --no-write-lock-file`